HEnquist/camilladsp/README.md

 - S32LE: signed 32-bit little-endian integers
 - FLOAT32LE: 32-bit little endian float
 - FLOAT64LE: 64-bit little endian float

-If you have a stereo wav-file, this should be converted to two separate raw files.
-To convert a stereo wav to signed 32-bit integers using Audacity, start by splitting the stereo track to two mono tracks.
-Then save each one using File / Export / Export Audio.
-In the lower part of the dialog, select Header: RAW (header-less), Encoding: Signed 32-bit PCM.

 ### IIR
 IIR filters are implemented as Biquad filters.
 CamillaDSP can calculate the coefficients for a number of standard filters, or you can provide the coefficients directly.